 Stranded hiker found dead at Three Sisters Falls

-SAN DIEGO – A hiker was found dead in at Three Sisters Falls in the mountains east of San Diego Tuesday.
+SAN DIEGO – A hiker was found dead at Three Sisters Falls in the mountains east of San Diego Tuesday.

 Deputies received a call about 6 p.m. about a stranded hiker in distress at Three Sisters Falls, near Julian, said San Diego County Sheriff’s Department Sgt.
 Chris Galve.